~Select arrow for location key~

 Two more members of the river party drowned soon after, and the expedition was abandoned at Vasey’s Paradise and their equipment was stashed in what is now known as Stanton’s Cave at Mile 32 in Grand Canyon.
 They then hiked out at South Canyon.
 Stanton organized a second expedition soon after, and the railroad survey was completed.
 However, needless to say, this part of the railroad planned to go from Green River, Wyoming down the Green River to the Colorado River, through Glen Canyon and Grand Canyon, was never built.

-In this image below you can see the Navajo Bridge where Highway 89 crosses the Colorado River.
+In the image below you can see the Navajo Bridge where Highway 89 crosses the Colorado River.
 This is the only bridge crossing over the Colorado River until it reaches the Hoover Dam on the other side of the Grand Canyon.

 The Grand Canyon is called different names by the various First Nations Tribes that have lived around and in the canyon since ancient times.
 The Hopi call it “Ongtupqa”, The Yavapai know it as “Wi:kaʼi:la”, and the Navajo (Diné) named it “Tsékooh Hatsoh” but it was the Spanish settlers that named it “Gran Cañón” and we still call it Grand Canyon today.

 The Grand Canyon is 277 miles (446 km) long, up to 18 miles (29 km) wide, and reaches a depth of over a mile (6,093 feet or 1,857 meters).
 Nearly two billion years of Earth’s geological history have been exposed in the walls of the canyon as the Colorado River and its tributaries cut their channels through layer after layer of rock while the Colorado Plateau was uplifted.

 While some aspects of the history of incision in the canyon are much debated by geologists, several recent studies support the hypothesis that the Colorado River established its course through the area about 5 to 6 million years ago.
 Since that time, the Colorado River has driven the down-cutting of the tributaries and retreat of the cliffs, simultaneously deepening and widening the canyon.